Updated February 4, 2022.

 Encourage rideshare drivers to clean and disinfect frequently touched surfaces in the vehicle and avoid providing pooled rides or picking up multiple passengers who would not otherwise be riding together on the same route.

-Temperatures of everyone in attendance must be checked before the event/gathering using the Bermuda Hospitals Board screening tool, which can be found here.
+Temperatures of everyone in attendance may be checked before the event/gathering using the Bermuda Hospitals Board screening tool, which can be found here.
 However this no longer mandatory.

 There should be adequate supplies to support healthy hygiene behaviors, such as soap, water, hand sanitizer containing at least 60 percent alcohol, paper towels, tissues, disinfectant wipes, masks (as feasible), and no-touch trash cans.

 Require frequent employee hand washing with soap and water for at least 20 seconds.
 If soap and water are not readily available, employees can use hand sanitizer that contains at least 60% alcohol and rub their hands until dry.

 Attendees must use hand sanitizer or hand washing facilities as they enter the venue.

 Develop a contingency plan to support contact tracing and notify the Department of Health of any case of COVID-19.